 Ocelot Conservation Day

-In addition to the live ocelot performances, there will great activities for kids and adults!
-Kids can make arts and crafts like an ocelot mask or watch a special ocelot program.
-There will be displays with ocelot related artifacts and conservation information along with prizes.
+There will great activities for kids and adults!
+Kids can make arts and crafts like an ocelot mask or check out displays with ocelot related artifacts and conservation information along with prizes.

 The ocelot is listed as a federally endangered animal.
 In the United States, ocelots were originally found throughout Texas and into Arkansas and Louisiana.
 Today, fewer than 50 of these native wild cats are estimated to be left in the U.S., all of which are found in South Texas.
 These animals live exclusively in thorn scrub habitat and their habitat and thus their populations are diminishing rapidly.
 Habitat loss and getting hit by cars are the greatest threats to their long-term survival.